kumarirakhi19/Diabetes-Prediction/README.md

 3. dataset is four part csv file,need to combine

-###  Need improvement : Due lack of time .very less time given on eda or model.
+####  Need improvement : Due lack of time very less time given on eda or model implementation.
 1. Required more eda on dataset
 2. implement more model to check accuracy.